Meta-Learning via Classifier(-free) Diffusion Guidance: HyperLDM: Task-conditional Diffusion of Hypernetwork Latents

 with $\mathbf{\xi} \sim \mathcal{N}(0,\mathbf{I})$ and $\sigma_t$ chosen between $\beta_t$ and $\beta_t / \sqrt{1 - \Bar{\alpha}_t}$.
 Sampling from the learned diffusion model can be seen as analogue to Langevin Dynamics, a connection explicitly made in works exploring the diffusion technique from the ``score matching'' perspective \citep{song_generative_2019, song_score-based_2020}.

 In our meta-learning setting, we aim to train a diffusion model which generates adapted zero-shot base network weights $\hat{W}_i$ that perform well for task $\mathcal{T}_i$.
 Thus, our diffusion model has to be conditional on a task embedding $e_i$.
-Moreover, in order to speed up training and leverage our previously trained generative hypernetwork $h(z, \psi)$, we define the diffusion process on latent vectors instead of doing so in weight space, emulating the Latent Diffusion technique from \citet{rombach_high-resolution_2022}.
+Moreover, in order to speed up training and leverage our previously trained generative hypernetwork $h(z, \theta)$, we define the diffusion process on latent vectors instead of doing so in weight space, emulating the Latent Diffusion technique from \citet{rombach_high-resolution_2022}.

-Satisfying the above requirements, we propose Hypernetwork Latent Diffusion Models (\textbf{HyperLDM}), which learn to sample from the conditional distribution of fine-tuned latent vectors $p(z^0|e_i)$ given a language CLIP embedding corresponding to the task.
-The HyperLDM neural network models the noise function $\epsilon_\psi(z^t,t,e_i)$, and is learned by optimizing the reweighted variational lower bound, which in this setting is
+We then propose a Hypernetwork Latent Diffusion Model (\textbf{HyperLDM}), which learns to sample from the conditional distribution of fine-tuned latent vectors $p(z^0|e_i)$ given a language CLIP embedding corresponding to the task.
+The HyperLDM neural network fits the noise function $\epsilon_\psi(z^t,t,e_i)$, and is learned by optimizing the reweighted variational lower bound, which in this setting is